Cyfrin/audit-repo-cloner/README.md

 ```
 **Description:**
+**Impact:**
 **Proof of Concept:**
-**Impact:**
 **Recommended Mitigation:**
 **[Project]:**
+**Cyfrin:**
 ```

-3. Updates labels to label issues based on severity
+3. Update labels to label issues based on severity and status
 4. Create branches for each of the auditors participating
 5. Create a branch for the final report
-6. Add the [report-generator](https://github.com/ChainAccelOrg/report-generator-template) to the repo to make it easier to make the reports, and add a button in github actions to generate the report
+6. Add the [report-generator-template](https://github.com/ChainAccelOrg/report-generator-template) to the repo to make it easier to compile the report, and add a button in GitHub actions to re-generate the report on-demand
-7. Sets up the project board as well
+7. Attempt to set up a GitHub project board

 # Getting Started